Image credit: ClickTravelTips

 Monaco laws forbid locals from setting foot inside the luxurious casinos in the microstate such as Casino de Monte Carlo and Monte Carlo Bay Casino although the popular gambling destinations of Monaco attract thousands of tourists every year.

 Monaco is the state of luxury, elegance, extravagance, fun and of course gambling.
-Monaco is a tiny city-state located on the French Riviera.
+The tiny city-state is located on the French Riviera.
 It is mostly known for hosting the most famous street circuit of the Formula 1 calendar, Circuit de Monaco.
 Formula 1 fans know Monaco very well mainly through the image of the beautiful azure blue sea full of luxurious yachts docked at the marina which is adjacent to the street circuit.

 There is another face of this beautiful country which attracts multi-millionaire tourists to Monaco.
 The micro-state comprises of merely 2 km2 and 38000 people.
 It is very small; but, its gambling income is quite huge.
 Monaco is an independent state; therefore, Monaco gambling laws do not have to conform to the ones in France.
 That is how such world-famous casinos as Casino de Monte Carlo could flourish in Monaco.
 (Here is a list of the best casinos in Monaco)